·

 9. You can eat very well

-One thing you might not know about Dubai is that it is a great place for food – to the extent that Michelin is looking to launch a guide to Dubai in the near future.
+One thing you might not know about Dubai is that it is a great place for food – to the extent that Michelin is looking to launch a guide to Dubai soon.
 There is everything from budget-friendly traditional cuisine and all main international chains to fine dining and molecular gastronomy (though that is probably not what you will be looking for if you are travelling with kids).

 This also means that there is a huge range of things for kids to eat.
 Even picky eaters (like Miss M) will find options.
 Even the room service and in-house restaurants at your hotel are likely to have a range of children’s options.

 We have also always found the hotel breakfast buffets to be quite delicious and great for picky eaters and recommend booking breakfast with your room.
-(Some hotels have moved away from buffets due to health restrictions, but the variety of food on offer is still top notch).
+(Some hotels have moved away from buffets due to health restrictions, but the variety of food on offer is still top).

-Tipping isn’t really expected in Dubai, but it is common practice.
+Tipping isn’t expected in Dubai, but it is common practice.
 Rounding up is good form.
 Restaurants may add a tip to your bill (it depends on the restaurant).
 Taxis will not expect to receive a tip, but appreciate it when you round up.
-Porters, for example, will normally expect a small tip and apparently so will supermarket staff who help you bag your goods and carry them to your car.
+Porters, for example, will normally expect a small tip, as will supermarket staff who help you bag your goods and carry them to your car.

 11. Care options are available